-How to Remove an Old Window
+How to Replace a Double-Hung Window

 If you just need a new windowpane, contact a glazing contractor to come and replace the pane.
 If the whole window must be replaced, consider using a stock replacement window.
 You may have to make some adjustments to the frame, but it will cost less than a custom window.